Plantations of Ireland: Ulster Plantation (1606 onwards)

-The Plantation of Ulster was a mixed success for the English.
+The Plantation of Ulster was a mixed success.
+Most settlers came from the historically conflict‑ridden counties of the Scottish Lowlands and Northern England along the Anglo-Scottish border, with differing Protestant affiliations.
 By the 1630s, there were 20,000 adult male English and Scottish settlers in Ulster, which meant that the total settler population could have been as high as 80,000 to 150,000.
 They formed local majorities of the population in the Finn and Foyle valleys (around modern Derry and east County Donegal), north County Armagh and east County Tyrone.
 Planters had achieved substantial settlement on unofficially planted lands in north Down, led by James Hamilton and Hugh Montgomery, and in south Antrim under Sir Randall MacDonnell.
 The settler population increased rapidly, as just under half of the migrants were women – a very high ratio compared, for instance, to contemporary Spanish settlement in Latin America or English settlement in Virginia.
 New England attracted more families, but still was predominately male in its early years.

 But the Irish population was neither removed nor Anglicised.
 In practise, the settlers did not stay on poorer lands, but clustered around towns and the best land.
 This meant that many English and Scottish landowners had to take Irish tenants, contrary to the terms of the Plantation of Ulster.
 In 1609, Chichester deported 1300 former Irish soldiers from Ulster to serve in the Swedish Army.

 The attempted conversion of the Irish to Protestantism also had few successes; at first the clerics sent to Ireland were all English speakers, whereas the native population were usually monoglot speakers of Irish Gaelic.
 Later, the Catholic Church made a determined effort to retain its followers among the native population.